 Kilauea Iki Crater

 After returning from Holei Sea Arch, we still had a few hours before sunset.
-I originally wanted to walk down Kilauea Iki Trail and go to the bottom of Kilauea Iki crater, but my sister stopped me halfway through because it was getting dark due to clouds.
+I intended to walk to the very bottom Kilauea Iki crater and then return.
+In the end, we turned back earlier because it was getting dark because of the clouds.

 Lava glow after dark